Akerrules/LeetCode/README.md

 # LeetCode
-Solution to the LeetCode problems
+Solution to the LeetCode problems in python